OpenGenus/cosmos/README.md

 > Maintainers are your friend forever.
 They are vastly different from moderators.

-The task of maintainers is to review pull requests, suggest further quality additions and keep the work upto data with the current state of the world. 🌍
+The task of maintainers is to review pull requests, suggest further quality additions and keep the work up to date with the current state of the world. 🌍

 [Check out our current maintainers](https://github.com/OpenGenus/cosmos/blob/master/.github/CONTRIBUTING.md)